Last Updated on March 8, 2021 by

 2. For Pipe Elevation

 One of the major uses of U-bolts is for hanging tubes.
 Inappropriate setting up of your pipes can lead to falling objects and corrosion due to gravity.
-You can install a U-bolt to a ceiling, beam, or an overhead structure to secure elevated pipes and limit vibrations.
+You can install a U-bolt to a ceiling, beam, or overhead structure to secure elevated pipes and limit vibrations.

 3. For Shipping